 2019 Winner: Best Documentary Series in 'British Life Photography Awards' for 'The Women'

-2018 Selected for 'The Doc Society Fellowship'
+2018 Selected as 1 of 3 for the 'The Doc Society Fellowship'

 2018 'Lost' Selected for Sheff DocFest DocPlayer